 In 1997, the first social media site with all of the elements we recognise today was launched.
-Six Degrees was one of the first to enable users to setup a profile and become friends with other users, it shut down in 2001.
+Six Degrees was one of the first to enable users to set up a profile and become friends with other users, it shut down in 2001.

 Then in 2006, Twitter burst onto the scene, taking the idea of short texts from the mobile phone directly to the web.
-It wasn’t long after this that several other websites came into being.
+It wasn’t long after this that several other social platforms arrived.

 Instagram was launched in 2010 for iOS users and in 2012 for Android users.
 Today, it is one of the most-used social media sites for photo sharing.